Roave/SecurityAdvisories/README.md

 deploying an application with a valid `composer.lock` and via `composer install` won't trigger any security versions checking.

  > You can manually trigger a version check by using the `--dry-run` switch on an update while not doing anything.
-Running `composer update --dry-run` is an effective way to manually trigger a security version check.
+Running `composer update --dry-run roave/security-advisories` is an effective way to manually trigger a security version check.

 ## roave/security-advisories for enterprise